This page describes the architectural choices that affect your Filestore instances.

 The first time you create a Filestore instance,

-to enable network connectivity between clients in your project and the
+network peering enables connectivity between clients in your project and the

 Filestore instance.
-The peered network has a machine-generated name
+The network peering has a machine-generated

-Don't delete the peered network, because this will cause you to lose connectivity with your Filestore instances.
-If you accidentally delete the peered network, the easiest thing to do to re-create it is to create another Filestore instance.
-Filestore will recognize that there is no connectivity between your project and the new instance, and will re-create the peered network.
+Don't delete or modify the network peering, because this will cause you to lose connectivity with your Filestore instances.
+If the network peering is accidentally deleted, the easiest way to recreate it is to create another Filestore instance on the same VPC network.
+Filestore will recognize that there is no connectivity between your project and the new instance, and will re-create the network peering.
 You can delete the new Filestore instance after that if you don't need it for anything else.

 Filestore instances are zonal resources that feature in-zone storage redundancy to protect your data against equipment failure.
 However, if a zone goes down due to an outage or data center maintenance, the instances that reside in that zone become unavailable for the duration that the zone is down.